cirruslabs/cirrus-ci-docs/docs/guide/tips-and-tricks.md

 ```

 !!! note "`go-git` benefits"
-    Using `go-git` made it possible to not require a pre-installed Git from an execution environment.
+    Using `go-git` made it possible not to require a pre-installed Git from an execution environment.
 For example,
-    most of `alpine`-based containers doesn't have Git pre-installed.
+    most of `alpine`-based containers don't have Git pre-installed.
 Because of `go-git` you can even use distroless
-    containers with Cirrus CI which don't even have Operation System.
+    containers with Cirrus CI, which don't even have an Operating System.

 ## Sharing configuration between tasks